Connect with us

 • Hygiene rules

 Importantly, these training sessions should be interactive.
-If you have the budget, you can recruit a health and safety training agency for this purpose.
+You can recruit a health and safety training agency if you have the budget.

 Most importantly, you should train your staff to maintain a safe culture in the workplace.
-Proper implementation of health and safety systems is a crucial part of training new hires.
+Proper implementation of health and safety systems is crucial to training new hires.
 So, open and friendly interaction with employees about health and safety is paramount to this strategy.

 Step 6: Monitor and Control